 What is an Introvert Hangover?

-Because introverts get energy or self-care from being alone, socializing can be physically and emotionally depleting.
 An introvert hangover is that drained, tired, overwhelmed feeling you get when you've “overdone” socializing and have not had enough alone time to recharge.
 It can come from small group interactions, overstimulation from the activity itself, like an eventful concert, or a Zoom call.

 First, let's acknowledge that there's nothing wrong with being an introvert.
 Not only should we celebrate our wonderful characteristics, others should value them too!